Eunovo/bitcoin-recovery-service/README.md

 This application allows users to generate wallet descriptors for complex spending conditions.
 It allows the user to create alternative spend-paths that can be used in the event of a lost key.
 It comes with an easy-to-use Web UI built in React.
 It uses TapScript to create complex outputs and generates the descriptors for this output.

 This project uses tapminiscript features which are still in development and are not supported by the bitcoind release.
+See [the MiniTapscript PR](https://github.com/bitcoin/bitcoin/pull/27255)

 ## Running the application